Crystal Light Sparkling

 Challenge

 Crystal Light needed to differentiate itself from its existing line of powdered products and stand out from its competitors.
 We encountered a challenge where legal restrictions did not allow for photography or illustrations of fruit.
 Additionally, a few of the beverage flavors were very similar in color, so we had to make sure the designs had distinct flavor profiles.
-These restrictions help open the project to some unique solutions.
+These restrictions actually helped open the project to some unique solutions.

 Approach